PedroSegado/deploy_docker/README.md

 ## JuezLTI Docker

-The project has a docker-compose with everything needed to run a full instance of JuezLTI
+The project has a docker-compose with everything needed to run a full developer instance of JuezLTI

 It's composed by: